-Summer’s coming (believe it or not) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching a movie, when all of a sudden – that distant dreadful sound; drip... drip... drip.
-They turn their head to see the cat licking at a puddle that's steadily forming on the kitchen floor.
-Suddenly: Worry, stress, and that “how much will this cost?” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
+Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant dreadful sound; drip... drip... drip.
+They look over to see the cat licking at a puddle that's steadily forming on the dining room floor.
+In a flash: Worry, stress, and that sinking feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Not necessarily – it's the air conditioner of all things.
 This can strike anywhere, from Shreveport to Thailand, regardless of weather.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
+The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Shreveport area home.
 The two main reasons why the evaporator coil may freeze:

-Either way, the outcome is that the air conditioner's evaporator coil does not properly dissipate heat, and consequently 'overcools' itself.
+Either way, the result is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in effect 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Do what you can to ensure airflow is not restricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or drapes.
+Replace the furnace or air handler's filter along with any return air filters.
+Open all the registers completely and ensure that they are not blocked by furniture or curtains.

 What Does it Cost to Repair?

 This can become a pricey repair.
-When your air conditioner ices over it can lead to damage to the compressor.
-Replacing your compressor could cost as much as a downpayment on a new system.
-Unfortunately, many homeowners are forced to choose between installing a new system and repairing the old unit.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+When your air conditioner ices over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+In fact, many homeowners are forced to decide between installing a new system and repairing the old unit.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive emergency.
+Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.